 - Mr. Freeze's reaction after Poison Ivy falsely informs him that Batman killed Freeze's wife is genuinely touching.
+He sheds a single tear, which freezes on his cheek.

 - At the end, Batman reveals to Freeze that he saved his wife, and has moved her to a secure facility where Freeze can continue his work for a cure.
 In the meantime, he tells Freeze Alfred also has MacGregor's Disease and invokes a "I Know You Are in There Somewhere" Fight moment when he encourages Victor to remember the man his wife loved, and help him.
 Freeze thinks it over a moment, and then gives him the cure he needs to save Alfred.